hande-qmc/hande/documentation/manual/input/input.rst

 Systems
 ^^^^^^^

-All functions which create a system return a pointer to an object (which currently cannot be manipulated or inspected from lua).
-All calculation functions take this system variable as an argument.
+All functions which create a system return a pointer to a :code:`system` object (which currently cannot be manipulated or inspected from lua).
+All calculation functions take this variable as an argument.

 .. toctree::
    :maxdepth: 2